BhavikPawar29/BhavikPawar29/README.md

-github profile markdown generator logo
-GitHub Profile README Generator
-Star this repo
-22503
-Fork on GitHub
-7389

-back to edit

-copy-markdown

-download markdown

-download backup

-preview
-<h1 align="center">Hi 👋, I'm Bhavik D. H. Pawar</h1>
+<h1 align="center">Hello There 👋, I'm Bhavik D. H. Pawar</h1>
 <h3 align="center">A passionate bachelor's student from India</h3>

 - 🔭 I’m currently working on **Genomic Sequence, Analysis and Functional Annotation Prediction Software**

-- 🌱 I’m studying at **Bachelor of Engineering at Guru Gobind Singh College Of Engineering And Research Centre**
+- 🌱 I’m currently studying **Bachelor of Engineering at Guru Gobind Singh College Of Engineering And Research Centre**

 - 👨‍💻 All of my projects are available at [https://github.com/BhavikPawar29](https://github.com/BhavikPawar29)